MorganBergen/probability-and-statistics/midterm/README.md

 **Definition 3.1 Random Variable**

-$$ \text{A random variable consists of an experiment with a probability measure P[.] defined on a sample space S and a function that assigns a real number to each outcome in the sample spacce of the experiment.}$$
+A random variable consists of an experiment with a probability measure $P[.]$ defined on a sample space S and a function that assigns a real number to each outcome in the sample spacce of the experiment.

 **Definition 3.2 Discrete Random Variable**

-$\text{X is a discrete random variable if the range of X is a countable set.}$
+$X$ is a discrete random variable if the range of $X$ is a countable set.

 $$ S_X = \{ x_1, x_2, \dots \} $$

 **Definition 3.3 Probability Mass Function PMF**

-$\text{The probability mass function (PMF) of a discrete random variable X is a function that assigns a probability to each value in the range of X.}$
+The probability mass function (PMF) of a discrete random variable $X$ is a function that assigns a probability to each value in the range of $X$

 $$ P_X(x) = P[X = x] $$